18 Africa in the World

 Fixing these alarming discrepancies will require better governance in Africa, characterised by more robust, more capacitated states with fit-for-purpose institutions, more security, and improvements across various economic and human development sectors, much of which is within Africa’s domestic policy space.
 We examine many of these considerations in the website's geographic and thematic analyses.

 Rapid development in Africa will also require a facilitating global environment — the subject of this theme.
-Therefore, we ask what is the impact of global geopolitical dynamics on Africa's development.
-To explore the potential implications we model Africa’s development potential in four future global scenarios.
+Therefore, we ask what is the impact of global geopolitics on Africa's development.
+To explore the potential implications we model Africa's development in four future global scenarios.

 The first scenario, a Sustainable World scenario, is a world that prioritises sustainability, equity and the pursuit of the objectives set out in the Sustainable Development Goals.
-In a second Growth World scenario, countries focus on the rapid improvements in income and returns on investment, eschewing environmental concerns, but do so still within a global, rules-based context.
-While the two scenarios diverge and will impact Africa’s development differently, they represent a more favourable and facilitating international order.
+In a second Growth World scenario, countries focus on the rapid improvements in income and returns on investment, eschewing environmental concerns, but do so still within a global, rules-based context although considerations regarding human rights and democracy play a relatively minor rule.
+While the two scenarios diverge and will impact Africa’s development differently, they represent a more favourable and facilitating international order but with divergent implications for the climate and environment.
 The third indicative scenario is of a Divided World with a future characterised by a sense of global fracturing, populism, nationalism and a retreat from globalisation — effectively, the fraying of the rules-based system as we know it, with its complex lattice of norms and institutions.
 The final scenario is a World at War, where competition between the West and its competitors, led by China, dominates all aspects of the global economy, politics and relations with violent outcomes.
-In addition to fragmentation in Libya, Sudan and the Sahel, more African states threaten to split as competing armed groups vie for power.
+In addition to fragmentation in Libya, Sudan and the Sahel, more African states threaten to fracture as competing armed groups vie for power.
 Shut out of the prospects for more rapid development, Africans suffer.

 The rise of China and surrounding Asia as the most important source of economic growth globally and the associated shift of economic heft eastward is well established and widely reported.
 Given its growing population and deepening ties with China, Africa is well-positioned to benefit from this trend.
 The result is a commensurate reduction in the West's relative economic and political weight and the rise of additional sources of capital and influence, such as from the Middle East (particularly the UAE and Saudi Arabia), reflecting an associated trend towards regionalism that reinforces global fracturing.
 At the height of globalisation, global trade grew as a portion of the global economy.
 It is now stable - but trade within politically aligned blocs now grows faster than trade between them, reflecting a splintering into more deeply integrated blocks.
 Today, Asia’s economy is less dependent on trade with other regions and is increasingly more integrated and self-sufficient.
 China is at the heart of Asia, but Asia is much more than China, as the region includes many dynamic economies and large powers such as India and Japan — both of whom are at odds with China.
 Africa too is intending to expand intra-regional trade, though for different reasons.